Before You Go Abroad

 How do I know what study abroad program is right for me?

 Spend some time doing self-reflection before you begin your search.
 Think about why you are studying abroad and how your program will align with your personal and academic goals.
-Please also check out the Plan section on our website.
+Please also explore our Planning & Resources section.
 We highly recommend meeting with your academic advisor in advance to discuss how a study abroad program can fit into your academic plan.

 When can I study abroad?
 Can I only study abroad once?

-Some programs are offered every semester, some only during the academic year, some only for a fall semester, some only in the spring.
-Many students spend consecutive semesters at their study abroad destination or combine two different sites for a year abroad.
-Studying abroad multiple semesters is possible but keep in mind the importance of planning ahead.
+Some programs are offered every term, some only during the academic year, some only in a single term.
+Many students spend consecutive terms at their study abroad destination or combine two different programs for a full year abroad.
+Studying abroad multiple times is possible, but keep in mind the importance of planning ahead.

 I haven’t studied a foreign language.
 Can I still study abroad?

 Absolutely!
-Language learning is not the only reason to go abroad, and Boston University offers many programs in English-speaking countries as well as multiple programs where the courses are taught in English.
-On our study abroad website, students can tailor their search by language.
-Each program page lists any language requirements under the “Requirements and Considerations” tab.
+Language learning is not the only reason to go abroad, and Boston University offers many programs in English-speaking countries as well as multiple programs where some or all courses are taught in English.
+Using our Finder tool, you may tailor your search by language — and other criteria.
+Each program page lists language requirements, if they are applicable.

 How can I learn more about BU Study Abroad?

 BU Study Abroad offers information sessions and events throughout the year to help you learn more about our programs.
-Check out our calendar for upcoming events.
 We also offer many advising options.
-Our study abroad staff is always happy to meet with prospective students and answer questions about planning their abroad experience.
-If you not a BU student, we are happy to meet with you virtually.
+Our study abroad staff members are always happy to meet with prospective students and answer questions about planning experiences abroad.
+If you are not a BU student, we are happy to meet with you virtually.
 We also suggest speaking with your own study abroad office.
-Study abroad staff also visits institutions throughout the school year, so no matter where you are, we can help you find the right program for your needs.
-BU Study Abroad holds a wide variety of event programming throughout the academic year ranging from location and major-specific info sessions, to general study abroad info sessions, to financial aid workshops.
-We update our events calendar regularly.
+BU study abroad staff also visit institutions throughout the school year, so no matter where you are, we can help you find the right program for your needs.
+BU Study Abroad holds a wide variety of event programming throughout the academic year, ranging from location and major-specific info sessions to general study abroad and financial aid workshops.
 You can also follow us on our social media platforms.

 Is it expensive to study abroad?

-Will studying abroad cost more than a regular semester at Boston University?
-Does aid travel?
+Will studying abroad cost more than a regular term at Boston University?
+Does my financial aid travel?

-Generally, tuition and housing on a BU Study Abroad program is comparable to the Charles River Campus, but you’ll need to consider extras such as air fare.
-On each program page under the “Costs and Considerations” tab there is a budget sheet that breaks down billed and out-of-pocket costs for the program.
+Generally, tuition and housing on a BU Study Abroad program are comparable to the Charles River Campus, but you should consider other costs, such as air fare.
+Each program page has a budget sheet that breaks down billed and out-of-pocket costs for the program.

 I am not a BU student.
 Will I be the only non-BU student on a particular program?